213

-Year 213 (CCXIII) was a common year starting on Friday (link will display the full calendar) of the Julian calendar.
-At the time, it was known as the Year of the Consulship of Aurelius and Calvinus (or, less frequently, year 966 Ab urbe condita).
+Year 213 (CCXIII) was a common year starting on Friday of the Julian calendar.
+At the time (in Rome), it was known as the Year of the Consulship of Aurelius and Calvinus (or, less frequently, year 966 Ab urbe condita).
 The denomination 213 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.